Skip to content

 Make sure to store an association on your server between the user account and the Stripe customer ID.
 Without a way to associate a customer with a purchase, your customers can’t recover their purchases.

-If your app doesn’t have an existing authentication provider, you can use Sign in with Apple as demonstrated in the example app.
+If your app doesn’t have an existing authentication provider, you can use Sign in with Apple.

 Use the customer argument to pass their Customer ID when creating a Checkout Session.
 This ensures that all objects created during the session associate with the correct Customer object.